 The covenant the government has made with the head of the PLO terrorist organization blatantly contradicts the Torah of Moses our teacher...Every Torah-observant Jew is obligated to protest and demonstrate against these serious violations of the Torah of Israel by the Government of Israel.

-Thus Goren vehemently opposed the agreement, employing religious practices of conflict inflammation insisting on accepted religious principles that constitute a pretext for peace, foremost the sanctity of the land, while making the sanctity of the people and human life a means to that end.
+Thus Goren vehemently opposed the agreement, uses religious practices that preserves the conflict and even strengthens it insisting on accepted religious principles that constitute a pretext for peace, foremost the sanctity of the land, while making the sanctity of the people and human life a means to that end.
 He demonized the Palestinian and Israeli Arab other to uphold boundaries and distance between communities; and denying legitimacy to the government and its actions in the peace process.
 Despite his willingness to sometimes bend the principle of the land’s sanctity, he saw the DOP as the surrender of holy and strategically important territories, undermining Jewish law and Israel’s Jewish and Zionist resilience in exchange for dubious verbal promises.

 The Islamic Movement in Israel: Between Recognition and Segregation